szajbus/saxy/README.md

       </products>
     </webstore>

-You instantiate the parser by passing path to XML file and object-identyfing tag name as it's arguments.
+You instantiate the parser by passing path to XML file and object-identyfing tag name as its arguments.

 The following will parse the XML, find product definitions (inside `<product>` and `</product>` tags), build `OpenStruct`s and yield them inside the block: